Often, we buy items because a family or friend recommended them to us.

 Similar to showcasing your awards, you might also want to share whenever you have press coverage.

 One, it adds to your business's trustworthiness.
-Second, you are letting your subscribers know more about you.
-Moreso, if the content is about your other initiatives like charity work.
+Two, you are letting your subscribers know more about you.
+And three, if the content is about your other initiatives like charity work.

 About the Author